BYU-CS-Discord/CSBot/README.md

 DATABASE_URL=YOUR_DATABASE_URL_GOES_HERE
 # Required for any DB functionality, we will get this URL in a later section

-ADMINISTRATORS=COMMA,SEPARATED,ID,LIST
-# Required for the update command.
-WARNING: The users whose ids are listed here will be able to pull, build, and run code from this repository on the machine the bot is running on.
-Do not include any users you do not trust.
 ```

 **Do not commit this file to git** or your bot _will_ get "hacked".